yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Stateless session resumption with session tickets is a popular strategy.
 For TLS 1.2, it is specified in
 {{?RFC5077}}.
-For TLS 1.3, a more secure PSK-based mechanism is described in Section 4.6.1 of {{RFC8446}}.
+For TLS 1.3, a more secure PSK-based mechanism is described in
+{{Section 4.6.1 of RFC8446}}.
 See [this post](https://blog.filippo.io/we-need-to-talk-about-session-tickets/) for a comparison of TLS 1.2 and 1.3 session resumption, and {{Springall16}} for a quantitative study of TLS cryptographic "shortcuts", including session resumption.

 When it is used, the resumption information MUST be authenticated and encrypted to prevent modification or eavesdropping by an attacker.